hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + starting w/ no features and adding one feature at the time
   + procedure
     1. train a model on all the data and derive the feature importance to rank it accordingly
-      + possible models: tree-based model, Lasso, logistic regression, or others offerring feature importance
+      + possible models: tree-based model, Lasso, logistic regression, or others offering feature importance
     2. from the initial model, create another w/ the most important feature and evaluate it w/ an evaluation metric of your choice
     3. add another important feature and use it to re-train the model, along w/ any feature from the previous step
     4. use the previous evaluation metric to calculate the performance of the resulting model